andreyfe1/oneapi_examples/README.md

-# sycl_experiments
+# SYCL experiments
-To store some SYCL examples
+Repository is for storing some SYCL examples